octo-technology/OpenTezos/docs/baking/reward.md

 \frac{42}{805 + 42 }=\frac{42}{847}\approx5.0\%
 $$

-etc, ...
+and so on ...

-The inflation rate decreases a bit each year.
+Therefore the inflation rate decreases a bit each year.

 > Note that this calculation of the inflation rate is based only on the generation of new Tez.
 The burned Tez are ignored in the formula.
 It is, therefore, an approximation, and in reality, the inflation rate is a bit lower.